Sales Development Representative (SDR): Definition and What the Job Is Like

 What is a sales development representative (SDR)?

-A sales development representative (SDR) is an inside sales representative that focuses on outreach, prospecting, and lead qualification.
+A sales development representative (SDR) is an inside sales representative who focuses on outreach, prospecting, and lead qualification.
 SDRs don’t focus on closing business, but on connecting with as many leads as possible and determining if they’re good customer fits.

 SDRs move leads through the sales pipeline.
 They connect and learn about their businesses and needs.
 If a prospect is a good fit, SDRs schedule the next steps with sales reps higher in the organization.

-Next steps could be:
+The next steps could be:

 • Demonstration